Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Experimental evidence

 Here, the effectiveness of the box car eraser is tested.
 The experiment was conducted in the same way as previously.
 The balance was held for 32 minutes each at the $z$-positions, \SI{\pm 2}{\milli\meter}, \SI{\pm 5}{\milli\meter}, and \SI{\pm 10}{\milli\meter}.
 After this time, the balance is controlled to the negative value of the original setpoint and left there for 8 minutes.
 After that, it is controlled to 0, and the force is measured.

 The results are shown in Fig.~\ref{fig:measured:relaxation:with:eras}.
 To allow for easy comparison to the traces without erasing, the original fits (black lines in Fig.~\ref{fig:measured:relaxation}) are shown here as dashed lines with corresponding colors.
 After the boxcar eraser, the amplitudes are much smaller, and the integral between the curve and the $F=0$ line is much smaller.
 The new amplitudes, $F_B$ are given in Tab.~\ref{tab:amp:anelastic}.
 One can see that, on average, the relaxation amplitude is a bit more than a quarter of the original amplitude.
 Note the minus sign in the table.
-After erasing the flexure, the sign of the anelastic relaxation.
+After erasing the flexure, the sign of the anelastic relaxation changed and the residual forces were the opposite as they would have been without the erasing procedure.